-organization home - the first page you will be brought to after logging into the Dharma platform.
+Workspace home - the first page you will be brought to after logging into the Dharma platform.
 From this page you can create new projects, access past projects, and move to user or organizational settings.

-user settings - allows you to update user profile such as profile photo, name, email as well as change password.
+User settings - allows you to update user profile such as profile photo, name, email as well as change password.
 More info.

 Types of organization staff:

-- projects admin - A project admin can create/modify/delete projects and assign/remove project users.
+- Projects admin - A project admin can create/modify/delete projects and assign/remove project users.

-- user admin - A user admin can add/edit/remove users.
+- User admin - A user admin can add/edit/remove users.

 Single point project - The most simple data structure that you can assign to your project.
 Most simple surveys follow a single point data collection, where data is collected only once on a given subject or item of interest.

-hierarchical project - a type of project in which data will be collected in multiple hierarchies/levels, where smaller lower-level units can be organized into a hierarchy of successively higher level units.
+Hierarchical project - a type of project in which data will be collected in multiple hierarchies/levels, where smaller lower-level units can be organized into a hierarchy of successively higher level units.
 For example, you may want to collect data at a hierarchy of countries, states, cities, and districts.
 Where each "child" record is nested to its "parent" record.
 More info.

-longitudinal project - a type of project in which there are repeated observations of a subject (i.e person, facility).
+Longitudinal project - a type of project in which there are repeated observations of a subject (i.e person, facility).
 Data will be split into two levels, the initial enrollment form and the longitudinal form that will be collected several times.
 More info.

 In other words, longitudinal collection is data collection where data is collected more than once on the same subject (or item of interest).
 The resulting data can thus be used to track changes over time.